borysyy/MusicTracker/README.md

 # Demo

-Here is a demo video showcasing how searching works:
+Here is a demo video showcasing how searching and saving works:

 [demo.webm](https://github.com/user-attachments/assets/1b761209-2535-452d-ab99-cbc1e3f1916a)